Decide whether the trip is campus-first or stay-first

 The right answer depends on whether the trip wants maximum ease or a tighter campus-and-culture feel.

-Downtown still wins when the trip includes dinner, station or airport timing, and a desire for the simplest hotel loop.
+Downtown still wins when the trip includes dinner, station or airport timing, and a desire for the simplest hotel base.

-College Hill becomes more compelling when the RISD visit, museum time, and slower East Side rhythm are the real point.
+College Hill becomes more compelling when the RISD visit, museum time, and slower East Side streets are the real point.

 Wickenden can support the visit, but it is usually a personality play rather than the first default.